Social & Emotional Wellbeing

 - Increased anxiety/stress

 - Constant bad news

 - Previous mental health issues worsening

-PPS staff will develop a process for screening students for trauma and ensure that appropriate staff are trained to implement the process.
+Pupil Personnel Services (PPS) staff will develop a process for screening students for trauma and ensure that appropriate staff are trained to implement the process.
 They will review what actions to take when a student screens positive for a mental health crisis or at-risk behaviors are observed by the classroom teacher, either in person or during remote instruction.

 As part of Nassau BOCES Multi-Tiered Systems of Support (MTSS) framework, universal school wide SEL, mental health and well-being supports will be available to all students.
 Once student needs are broadly and individually identified, activities and services can be developed to address those needs.

 Information on community agencies and helpline services is readily accessible to school personnel and available to parents and guardians on the Nassau BOCES website (NOTE: if there is consensus on this list of resources this should be posted to the Nassau BOCES website) and by visiting the Nassau County Mental Health Resources page.

 Professional Development Opportunities

 Nassau BOCES will provide professional development opportunities for faculty and staff on how to talk with and support students during and after the ongoing COVID-19 public health emergency, as well as provide supports for developing coping and resilience skills for students, faculty, and staff.
 Specific coursework may include Mental Health 101, Restorative Practices, Suicide Awareness, Resiliency and Coping Skills, Trauma Informed Practice, Mindfulness, Stress Reduction, Anti-bias, Anti-discrimination, and Effective Communication training.